whylabs/whylogs/docs/getting_started.rst

 Configuration
 ===================
-To run the configuration CLI that will help you generate a simple configuration file:
+To get started, you can generate a simple cnofiguration file with `whylogs` CLI:

 .. code-block:: bash

    whylogs init